 The employees learn to interact and openly share their views and opinions about various aspects of work and the organization.

-Hence, this helps in creating a more friendly and cordial environment at the workplace and promotes strong interpersonal bonding between employees.
+Hence, this helps create a more friendly and cordial workplace environment and promotes strong interpersonal bonding between employees.

 The overall result is the creation of a positive work culture.